panda666-888/vuls/totolink/x15/formMapDel.md

 type: Stack Overflow
 ### Vulnerability Description
 TOTOLINK X15 V1.0.0-B20230714.1105 router has a serious buffer overflow vulnerability.
 This vulnerability can be triggered through the route /boafrm/formMapDel.
+The manipulation of the argument devicemac1 leads to buffer overflow.
 An attacker can implement a denial of service attack by sending a malicious HTTP POST request.
 ### Vulnerability details
 Here we need to make a judgment